This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Why are pumpkin seeds also good for females?
 The fats they provide support reproductive health in both sexes, since the body requires fatty acids to make certain hormones.
 Plus they have certain phytoestrogen effects that can benefit some women who have low levels of estrogen.

-Thanks to its high content of antioxidants, pumpkin seed may help fight the growth and spread of cancer cells to aid in cancer prevention.
+Thanks to its high content of antioxidants, pumpkin seeds benefits may include helping fight the growth and spread of cancer cells to aid in cancer prevention.

 Additionally, according to a review published in Food Research International, diets rich in pumpkin seeds have been linked to a lower risk of several types of cancer, including stomach, lung, colorectal and breast cancer.

-Pumpkin seeds have been shown to improve symptoms of benign prostatic hyperplasia, a condition that can cause difficulty urinating in men.
+Pumpkin seeds have been shown to improve symptoms of BPH, a condition that can cause difficulty urinating in men.
 Not only that, but pumpkin oil may also help improve other aspects of bladder function.

 One study showed that it was able to significantly improve symptoms of overactive bladder and correct urinary dysfunction.